 Spurlock’s follow-up to his popular documentary, Super Size Me 2: Holy Chicken!, is an insider look at the truth behind “healthy” food options. claims.
 To prove this point, Spurlock sets out to create his own fast-food restaurant.
 He dubs his experiment “Holy Chicken”: a fast food eatery specializing in a “healthy” chicken sandwich.
 On the surface, Holy Chicken appears to be just another fast-food restaurant, promising enough to prove successful.
 Its commitment to health: grilling the chicken in their sandwiches, rather than frying it.
 At least, so goes their story.
 In reality, the “grilled” chicken served to customers is not grilled at all: simply painted with edible ink to resemble grill marks.
 This is but one of many ways in which Holy Chicken forces guests to confront the ugly truths of the fast food industry.

-Super Size Me 2: Holy Chicken! can be a hilarious attack on the places it ridiculed, but like its predecessor, the documentary can be scary as well.
-At one point, it touches on the dark secrets behind industry giant Big Chicken, who was known for its fraudulent management and distribution of many chicken farms in America in favor of larger corporate interests.
-A few farmers interviewed in the film to share sensitive information about the group had their livelihood destroyed mysteriously.
+Super Size Me 2: Holy Chicken! can be a hilarious attack on the places it ridicules, but like its predecessor, it can be frightening as well.
+The film touches on the dark secrets behind the industry of Big Chicken, known for its fraudulent management and distribution practices that favor large cooperate interests.

-In summary, Morgan Spurlock’s latest take on the fast-food industry is more mature, more painful to watch, and braver.
-He got off to a better ending as well, leaving himself healthier than his last one.
+In summary, Morgan Spurlock’s latest take on the fast-food industry is more mature, more painful to watch than its predecessor.